abpio/abp-commercial-docs/en/guides/microservice-mongodb.md

     }
     ```

-* Update `IdentityServiceDbContext` class to the following:
+* Update `ProductServiceDbContext` class to the following:

     ```csharp
     [ConnectionStringName(ProductServiceDbProperties.ConnectionStringName)]